viernes, 1 de diciembre de 1989

 Pintura del artista francés Louis Teserras)

-I saw them, I saw them hurting me.
+I saw them, I saw them wounding me.

-today they have opened my heart and remain
+today my heart is opened, and what remains

 sábado, 12 de agosto de 1989